kalzaf50/integrating-reality-game/README.md

-# Hand-Tracking 3D Interaction Game
+# Integrating Reality: Real-Time Hand Tracking for Interactive 3D Game Mechanics

 A camera-based hand-tracking system that enhances immersion in 3D games by allowing the player’s real hand to interact with the virtual world as a dynamic platform or obstacle without any special hardware required.